 Graduates of our doctorate in Educational Leadership program are prepared for roles as school district leaders and for positions in educational coordination and policy making at local, regional, and statewide levels.

 Expand your knowledge and skills in this program, while immersing yourself in a community of like-minded peers examining current issues and research.
-Part of the Esteves School of Education, which has had continuous accreditation through NCATE/CAEP since 2001, this program is designed for fully engaged public school leaders, independent school heads, charter school leaders, higher education leaders and those with statewide responsibilities in educationally related organizations.
+Part of the Esteves School of Education, which is accredited through AAQEP, this program is designed for fully engaged public school leaders, independent school heads, charter school leaders, higher education leaders and those with statewide responsibilities in educationally related organizations.
 You’ll complete the doctorate in Educational Leadership in 27 months (or seven semesters).
 Ed.D. program requirements include field research, a dissertation and team research.

 Faculty in our Ed.D. program have a wealth of knowledge and experience.
 Throughout their careers, our faculty have conducted research in the field of educational leadership, as well as serving as program directors, principals, assistant superintendents, superintendents and district superintendents.